JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 The result is a pointer giving the address of the value.
 The value can be manipulated through this pointer using [`unsafe_load`](@ref) and [`unsafe_store!`](@ref).

+!!! note
+    This `errno` symbol may not be found in a library named "libc", as this is an implementation detail of your system compiler.
+Typically standard library symbols should be accessed just by name, allowing the compiler to fill in the correct one.
+    Also, however, the `errno` symbol shown in this example is special in most compilers, and so the value seen here is probably not what you expect or want.
+Compiling the equivalent code in C on any multi-threaded-capable system would typically actually call a different function (via macro preprocessor overloading), and may give a different result than the legacy value printed here.

 ## Accessing Data through a Pointer

 The following methods are described as "unsafe" because a bad pointer or type declaration can